-4.9 Financial information in default announcements and default status reports from financial statements prepared and presented in accordance with generally accepted accounting principles.
+4.9 Financial information in default announcements and default status reports

+Any unaudited financial information that is communicated to the marketplace should, except in certain circumstances involving insolvency, be directly derived from financial statements prepared and presented in accordance with generally accepted accounting principles.
 In default announcements and default status reports, this information should be accompanied by cautionary language that the information has been prepared by management of the defaulting reporting issuer and is unaudited.